 The Importance of Being Independent

-On Valentine's day, we all think about how much we care for our loved ones.
-Whether to you that means your partner, your kids or even your family and friends, today is about sharing the love.
-However, what about sharing the love for well, you?
+Do you often find yourself fixated with being lonely?
+And what about obsessing about finding a partner?
 Sometimes we forget that being independent is not a bad thing and actually being independent can mean you have healthier, longer lasting relationships with those around you.
 Take a look at our five reasons why being independent is so important.

 1. Reduce Stress